-DAY 2 - 4 WILDLIFE WATCHING AND HABITAT EXPLORATION
+DAYS 2 - 4 WILDLIFE WATCHING & HABITAT EXPLORATION

 Each day begins early to catch morning wildlife activity.
-After viewing wildlife, participants will be led on a short snowshoe hike in search of tracks and signs while discussing ecology, behavior, recent research, and management.
+Wolves and bears tend to be most active in the early morning, while mountain goats, moose, bison, elk, bighorn sheep, and birds continue to be active later in the day.
+After viewing wildlife, you will be led on a hike in search of tracks and sign while discussing ecology, behavior, recent research, and management.
+Participants will be spending each evening at the Mammoth Hot Springs hotel.